d2207197/carriage/docs-src/index.rst

 ``carriage``: Less code, More productive
 ========================================

-**carriage** aims at making your Python coding life easier by providing a bunch of collection classes.
-You can process data, write your code, test your code more fluently.
+**carriage** aims to make your Python coding life easier.
+It includes a bunch of powerful collection classes with many practical methods you might use everyday.
+By using it, you can write your code faster, make your code more readable, and test your data pipeline more less painfully.

 :doc:`Map </map>` and :doc:`Array </array>` work just like Python primitive ``dict`` and ``list`` but enhanced with a lot of practical methods.

 :doc:`Row </row>` is a handy and more powerful `namedtuple <https://docs.python.org/3.6/library/collections.html>`_.
 You can create arbitrary :doc:`Row </row>` anytime without declaring fields in advance.
-It also provides some useful methods for transforming itself.

 :doc:`Stream </stream>` is a very powerful wrapper for any iterable object.
 You can transform, inspect, manipulate an iterable much easier.
 And with the property of lazy-evaluating, building and testing the pipeline for handling big, long data are faster and easier.